-^{1.} This Annual Report now includes in the Noncampus column information (received while the 2019 Annual Report was being prepared) about crimes that reportedly occurred in 2018 and 2017 in off-campus facilities used for housing by Columbia University students.
-Including corrected information pertaining to those facilities resulted in this chart's reflecting one 2017 report of dating violence and one 2017 report of stalking.
+1. This Annual Report now includes in the Noncampus column information (received while the 2019 Annual Report was being prepared) about crimes that reportedly occurred in 2018 in off-campus facilities used for housing by Columbia University students.
 In Noncampus buildings used for housing by Columbia University students, the University reported on available crime information for the Columbia University student-occupied units and common areas.